AllenInstitute/scrattch.patchseq/examples/build_patchseq_taxonomy.md

 ## If you want the mapping data.frame and associated scores from the S4 mappingClass
 mapping.results = getMappingResults(query.mapping, scores=TRUE)

+## If you want more information about the mapping methods
+?taxonomy_mapping
 ```

 ### QC patch-seq data and create shiny directory